 Encanto is a colourful, heart-breaking animated musical that reminds us good things can come from tragedy.

-With the help of towering composer Lin-Manuel Miranda, the Columbian spirit comes alive with the story of Encanto; a magical house and a magical family struggling to hold themselves together through life’s changes.
+With the help of towering composer Lin-Manuel Miranda, the Colombian spirit comes alive with the story of Encanto; a magical house and a magical family struggling to hold themselves together through life’s changes.

 The story is centered around the Madrigal family that was forced to leave their original home when the flames of war ravage the countryside.
 But in a moment of tragedy, a miracle occurs.